Collinformatics/AudioTranscription/README.md

 - Go to the Intillij terminal:

+- Activate conda environment and pip install

-- Show all conda environments:
+  Show all conda environments:

       conda env list

-- Find your environment and acitvate it:
+  Find your environment and acitvate it:

         conda activate envAudio